TonyRipa/PlaceValue/README.md

 In much the same way that Heaviside with his Operational Calculus was able to reduce calculus to algebra, PlaceValue reduces algebra to arithmetic.
 By transitivity, calculus is reduced to arithmetic.
 Given that there are actually multiple reduction avenues available for each step, this transitive reduction turns out to be robust.

 The reduction of differential equations comes with little effort.
-Unsurprisingly, quantum mechanics, with its two standard formulations of wave mechanics & matrix mechanics, admits a corresponding third formulation PlaceValue Mechanics.
+Quantum mechanics, with its two standard formulations of wave mechanics & matrix mechanics, admits a corresponding third formulation PlaceValue Mechanics.

 For machine learning, convolutional networks (at least any convolutional layer of them) can be reduced to a single instance of a PlaceValue.
 Given that one of the four basic arithmetic operators * is essentially a convolution, this also comes with little surprise.
 Training this layer (i.e. deconvolution) quickly reduces to PlaceValue division.